-While suspended a student may not represent themselves as a Doane College Practicum student or as a Student-In-Training, may not see clients or function as a Doane College student at any practicum or internship site.
+While suspended a student may not represent themselves as a Doane College Intern or Intern-In-Training, may not see clients or function as a Doane College student at any internship site.

 To be reinstated the student must meet with the Director of Clinical Placement and present a written request for reinstatement.
-The suspended or restricted student will be required to satisfactorily explain the absence, conduct, or condition of concern, and/or take other action as determined by the Director to correct any the problem that led to suspension or limitation which in the view of the Director rendered the Intern's practice inimical to themselves, the College or to have been in contravention of professional standards, college or course policies.
+The suspended or restricted student will be required to satisfactorily explain the absence, conduct, or condition of concern, and/or take other action as determined by the Director to correct the problem that led to suspension or limitation which in the view of the Director rendered the Intern's practice inimical to themselves, the College or to have been in contravention of professional standards, college or course policies.